A speed test comparing all the most popular UHS-II and UHS-I memory cards in the Sony RX10 II.

 RX10 II 4K 100M requirements: SDXC, U3, UHS-I.

-You would need a U3 SDXC memory card to shoot 4k 100M video on the Sony RX10 II.
-Although, most of my U1 cards will also work.
+To shoot 4k 100M video on the Sony RX10 II, you would need a U3 SDXC memory card.
+However, most of my U1 cards will also work.
 If you have a U1 card, try it out.
-If it works great, but if you’re ordering new cards, grab one of the ones I’ve recommended.
+If it works, great, but if you’re ordering new cards, grab one of the ones I’ve recommended.

 I’ve tested many cards for many Sony cameras now and have a lot of experience with various users having issues with their memory cards.
-Sometimes Sony cameras just don’t like certain cards.
-It seems the camera will run a check to determine if the cards is a U3 card or not.
-I feel this test is not forgiving enough and this causes many memory cards to fail.
+Sometimes, Sony cameras just don’t like certain cards.
+It seems the camera will run a check to determine if the card is a U3 card or not.
+I feel this test is not forgiving enough, and this causes many memory cards to fail.
 You’ll get an error saying you need to enter a U3 memory card, even though you have a U3 memory card.

 Best Cards For 4K 100M

-From my experience no card is exempt from this glitch, but these cards are most likely to give you good results.
+From my experience, no card is exempt from this glitch, but these cards will most likely give you good results.

 Sony 64GB U3 UHS-I – Amazon